Ellipsoul/weather-app/app-plan.md

   - mph and kph
   - Maybe some others related to pressure

+Online
+- PWA will only work when the app is online.
+- Navigation.online observable to warn users if they are offline.

 #### Supported Weather Queries

 - Support current weather (detailed view) and future 7-day forecast weather (less detail for 7 dats)